Chang Jin-fu

-Chang Jin-fu (張進福 (Zhāng Jìnfú); born 9 March 1948) is a Taiwanese politician.
+Chang Jin-fu (張進福 (Zhāng Jìnfú); born 9 March 1948) is a Taiwanese politician, engineer, and computer scientist.
 He was the Governor of Taiwan Province from 2009 to 2010.

-Early life
+Early life and education

-Chang was born in Yingge Township, Taipei County in 1948.
-He received his bachelor's degree in electrical engineering from National Taiwan University (NTU) in 1970 and his doctoral degree in electrical engineering and computer science from the University of California, Berkeley in the United States in 1977.
+Chang was born in Yingge Township, Taipei County, in 1948.
+After graduating from Cheng Kung Senior High School, he earned his bachelor's degree in electrical engineering from National Taiwan University (NTU) in 1970 and completed doctoral studies in the United States, where he earned his Ph.D. in electrical engineering and computer science from the University of California, Berkeley, in 1977.
+His doctoral dissertation, completed under Professor George L. Turin, was titled, "The Effect of Multipath Interference on the Performance of a Digital Matched Filter".

 Career

 Upon graduation, Chang returned to Taiwan and spent most of his career in the academic world.
 He spent much of his early career time in teaching and research at the Department of Electrical Engineering of NTU, where he went through different positions and ranks from teaching assistant, instructor, associate professor to professor.
 He also served as the Chairman of the Department of Electrical Engineering of NTU for two years and Acting Dean of the Department of Engineering of NTU for two months.